 During the year, you may encounter some life changes that require you to change your exemptions.
 If you obtain a second job, your income increases and so does your tax liability; therefore, you’ll need to update your W-4.
 If it’s a side job that does not require a W-4, you may adjust your W-4 with your main employer to have more taxes taken out of your paychecks.
 If you get married or divorced, adjust your W-4 to reflect your new filing status.
 Married status typically qualifies you for certain deductions and credits, while divorced status puts you back to single, which is a higher tax bracket and takes away many tax advantages.
 If your spouse obtains a job, you may need to modify your allowances because both of you cannot claim the same allowances on your W-4s.
 If you have a baby or adopt one, fill out a new W-4 claiming the child as a dependent, provided no one else claims her as such.

 If you qualify for, and claim, exempt on your W-4, your employer does not withhold federal income tax from your wages.
 Claiming exempt is good only for the current year.
 Submit a new W-4 to your employer if you meet the next year’s criteria for exempt.
-Review exempt requirements on the W-4 for the year in question before claiming it.
+It is important to remember that exemption requirements can be quite stringent.
+A detailed breakdown of these exemptions can be found not the Internal Revenue Service website.
+It is strongly recommend that you review these before completing your W-4 for the year in question.

 Submit a new W-4 to your employer within 10 days if the event lowers the number of allowances you can claim or if you undergo a divorce and were claiming married status.
 For example, if you had five allowances, which include your son who is no longer your dependent, submit a new W-4 showing four allowances to your employer within 10 days.
 Otherwise, you can change your W-4 whenever you want to change your number of allowances.
 If in a calendar year you had an event that will cause a reduction in your allowances for the next year, submit a new W-4 to your employer by Dec.
 1 of the year the event occurred.
 Submit the form within 10 days if the event happens in December.